johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-24-migrating-azure-functions-node-js-v4-typescript/index.md

 }
 ```

-As you've probably guessed, the `scriptFile` property above was covered by our `main` addition to the `package.json`.
+All of this is gone, replaced by the `app` function usage.
+There's one part of the `function.json` that isn't covered by the `app` function, and that's the `scriptFile` property.
+This is covered by the `main` property we added to the `package.json` earlier.

 The rest of the `function.json` is covered by the `app.http` call.
 Much terser.

-### function signature
+### Signature and types of our `function`

-The signature of the function has changed too:
+The signature of our function has changed too:

 ```diff
 -const httpTrigger: AzureFunction = async function (